First treatment of rare kidney disease launched in Germany by STADA Arzneimittel

 Calliditas received conditional approval in July from the European Commission for the development candidate Nefecon, providing the first and only approved treatment alternative for adult patients with IgAN at risk of rapid disease progression with a urine protein-to-creatinine ratio (UPCR) ≥1.5 g/gram.

-The conditional marketing authorization, which has now been transferred to STADA, applies in all 27 European Union Member States as well as Iceland, Norway, and Liechtenstein.
-This is the first orphan medicine introduced through STADA’s Specialty Care business unit.
+The conditional marketing authorization, which has now been transferred to STADA Arzneimittel, applies in all 27 European Union Member States as well as Iceland, Norway, and Liechtenstein.
+This is the first orphan medicine introduced through STADA Arzneimittel’ Specialty Care business unit.

 Related Content